 How to Determine Your Own Tax Bracket

-There are several online sites available to assist you in determining your precise federal income tax bracket.
+There are several online sites available to provide tax advice and assist you in determining your precise federal income tax bracket.
 The IRS provides a variety of information, including annual tax tables with extremely detailed tax filing statuses in increments of $50 of taxable income up to $100,000.

 Other websites offer tax bracket calculators, which will do the math for you if you know your filing status and taxable income.
 Because your tax bracket can change from year to year due to inflation adjustments and changes in your income and status, it’s important to check on an annual basis.